Compiled by Piedmont Legacy Trails

 Distance: 1.3 mile loop

 Details: Did you know we had these gorgeous cliffs in the Piedmont?
 With all those mountain tops to explore in Hanging Rock State Park this trails seems to get left behind.
 It is criminally underrated.
 The trail explores the Dan River and the views might be enough to make you come back with a kayak.
 Another pro: With all the conserved land nearby this is a wonderful place to spot wildlife.
 The Riverbluffs Trail at Hanging Rock is an easy loop with a lot of reward.
-To learn more about this trail see our blog.
+To learn more about this trail see this blog.

 Faith Rock Trail and the Deep River State Trail Franklinville